A suspected paedophile who fled the country on a stolen yacht and then vanished off the coast of the Cook Islands is now being hunted by Interpol.

 But the case is back in the news after the sentencing of a former Cook Island police officer found guilty of stealing $5000 from the yacht which is now sitting in dry dock at Avatiu harbour.

-The woman was sacked and is serving one year of community service and probation after paying back the stolen amount.
+The woman was sacked and is serving one year of community service and probation after paying back the stolen money.

 Her sentencing, reported in the Cook Island News on August 14, coincides with a second report that Peppiatt's name has been added to a list of fugitives sought by international crime-busting agency Interpol.